10 Examples of Compound Sentences

 6. You are learning to play the guitar, yet you are still hesitant to perform.

-7. He is trying to finish his assignment, but he is constantly getting distracted.
+7. He is trying to finish his assignment, but my sister is constantly getting distracted.

 8. I am listening to music, and I am sketching a new design.